JordanSantander/NRL-2024-SEASON-Quiz/README.md

 Software

-This project was completed with the use of Integrated Devolpment Environment Replit.
+This project was completed with the use of Integrated Development Environment Replit.
 Here's a link to the code in replt https://replit.com/@jordansantande1/2024-NRL-Season-Quiz#main.py

 Sources